Italy court finds former Fiat advisors guilty of misleading market

-TURIN Italy Feb 21 An Italian appeals court has sentenced two former Fiat advisors to 1 year and 4 months in jail for misleading the market in a 2005 stock transaction that secured the Agnelli family's control of the automaker.
+TURIN, Italy An Italian appeals court has sentenced two former Fiat FIA.MI advisors to 1 year and 4 months in jail for misleading the market in a 2005 stock transaction that secured the Agnelli family's control of the automaker.

 Thursday's decision by the Turin judges overturned a 2010 verdict by a lower court that had found the two advisors, lawyer Franzo Grande Stevens and former Agnelli family holding company executive Gianluigi Gabetti, not guilty.